 In this study we examined blended method with the conventional teaching methods on student satisfaction.

-This descriptive –analytical study was conducted during 2015-2016 on 121 pathophysiology level of medical students.
+This descriptive –analytical study was conducted during 2015-2016 to 121 pathophysiology level of medical students.

-The data was collected via researcher made questionnaire.
+The data were collected via researcher made questionnaire.
 The questionnaire included two parts.
 Part 1 demographic question and part 2, 6 item regarding satisfaction.

 Part 2 included positive effect and negative effect.
-Positive effect including: more interest to class, better knowledge perdurability, better relationship between teachers and students, better explanation and more friendly atmosphere of class.
-Negative effect including: more inducing stress and more lesson difficulty.
-The questionnaire was based on likert-style.
-Rating questionnaire items was: very low, low, medium, high and very high.
-Its validity was confirmed by the comments of the Department of Nephrology and the reliability was confirmed by test retest method.
+Positive effect, including: more interest in class, better knowledge perdurability, better relationship between teachers and students, better explanation and more friendly atmosphere of class.
+Negative effect, including: more inducing stress and more lesson difficulty.
+The questionnaire was based on Likert-style.
+Rating questionnaire items were: very low, low, medium, high and very high.
+Its validity was confirmed by the comments of the Department of Nephrology and the reliability was confirmed by the test retest method.

-The Average of Students Comments in items one, two, three and five were more than three and This means that they had a positive opinion on this technique. the Average of comments in item six was also more than three and According to students’ comments, this method increases the stress.
+The Average of Students Comments on items one, two, three and five were more than three and This means that they had a positive opinion of this technique.
+The Average of comments in item six was also more than three and According to students’ comments, this method increases the stress.